Amos47/2400/Chapter 1.md

 Semiotics is the study of signs and symbols in communication. [[Interested?]](http://www.amazon.ca/This-Means-That-Users-Semiotics/dp/1856697355/ref=sr_1_4?ie=UTF8&qid=1427474025&sr=8-4&keywords=semiotics)

 We further can examine a subset of what [dicionary.com](http://dictionary.reference.com/browse/communication) offers:
-1. the act or process of communicating; fact of being communicated.
+1. The act or process of communicating; fact of being communicated.
-2. the imparting or interchange of thoughts, opinions, or information by speech, writing, or signs.
+2. The imparting or interchange of thoughts, opinions, or information by speech, writing, or signs.
-3. something imparted, interchanged, or transmitted.
+3. Something imparted, interchanged, or transmitted.
-4. a document or message imparting news, views, information, etc.
+4. A document or message imparting news, views, information, etc.
-6. communications - means of sending messages, orders, etc., including telephone, telegraph, radio, and television.
+6. Communications - means of sending messages, orders, etc., including telephone, telegraph, radio, and television.
-7. Biology - activity by one organism that changes or has the potential to change the behavior of other organisms.
+7. Biology: a) activity by one organism that changes or has the potential to change the behavior of other organisms; b) transfer of information from one cell or molecule to another, as by chemical or electrical signals.

-Now isn't that nteresting, that Biology part.
+Now isn't that interesting, thae Biology parts?
 That's exactly what we are saying about Information.
-Specifically that we define information (being data in a context that has relevance) as something that can cause change.
+Specifically that we define information (being data in a context that has relevance) as something that is communicated and can cause *change*.
+So in nature, a large part of communication involves change, and such communication is achieved by the exchange of *information*.

 ### Context
 ![visualthesaurus.com Definition of context](./Images/vt_context.PNG)